amorless612/VGA_Module/README.md

-# A Simple APB-VGA-Ctrl Module
+# A Simple VGA control module with APB interface.